 Participants should be able to:

-- Recognise what a mentally health workplace looks like
+- Recognise what a mentally healthy workplace looks like

 - Understand the formal rights and responsibilities of employers

 - Apply a risk management process after identifying psychosocial hazards